-Disposable income is the amount of money you have left over each month after you subtract allowable monthly living expenses.
-Some living expenses are limited and some living expenses are not allowed.
+Disposable income is the amount of money you have left over each month, after you subtract allowable monthly living expenses.
+Please note, some living expenses are limited while others are not allowed.

 You can find more information about the allowable living expenses used in the Means Test from the United States Trustee’s Office.
 They have a list of the Census Bureau and IRS data used to calculate the Means Test on their website.
-Just be sure to use the most current data because the data is updated periodically.
+Also, be sure to use the most current data because of the frequent, periodic updates.

 You must take two bankruptcy courses as part of the bankruptcy process.
-A Credit Counseling Course is required before filing a bankruptcy case.
-A Debtor Education Course must be completed after you file your bankruptcy petition.
+You will need to take A Credit Counseling Course before filing a bankruptcy case.
+In addition, you will need to complete A Debtor Education Course after you file your bankruptcy petition.

 Both classes are available online for a small fee.
-A list of the approved companies for Credit Counseling Courses in Michigan can be found here.
-The approved Michigan Debtor Education providers can be found here.
-You must use a company that is approved by the United States Trustee to provide bankruptcy courses in Michigan.
+Here’s a list of approved companies for Credit Counseling Courses in Michigan.
+And here is a list of approved Michigan Debtor Education providers.
+Please note that you must use a company approved by the United States Trustee to provide bankruptcy courses in Michigan.